A square meal

 This 'square plate' theory is one of the best-known examples of folk-etymology.
 The phrase exists, the square plates exist, and two and two make five.
 To be more precise, what we have here is a back-formation.
 Someone hears the phrase 'square meal' and then invents a plausible story to fit it.

 The word square has many meanings, including 'proper, honest, straightforward', and that's the meaning in 'square meal'.
-This isn't a rectilinear meal on right-angled crockery, but a good and satisfying meal.
+This isn't a rectilinear meal on right-angled crockery, but a hearty and satisfying meal.

 The phrase is of US origin.
-All the early citations are from America, including this, the earliest print reference I have found - an advertisement for the Hope and Neptune restaurant, in the California newspaper The Mountain Democrat, November 1856:
+All the early citations are from America, including this, the earliest print reference I have found - an advertisement in the Wisconsin newspaper The Republican Journal, December 1804:

-William Brohaugh, in the usually reliable 'English Through the Ages', dates the saying as having entered the language in 1840, although no supporting evidence is provided.
-There certainly was a spate of coinages of 'food words' in the USA around that date.
+There was a spate of coinages of 'food words' in the USA around that date.
 The terms below all originated in the 1830s and 40s:

 The use of 'square' to mean honest and straightforward goes back to at least the 16th century; for example, in 1591, in Robert Greene's Defence of Conny Catching: